mooinglemur/zsmkit/README.md

 Outputs: .X .Y (lo hi) = address
 ```

-This function returns a pointer to the OPM shadow inside ZSMKit's RAM bank.
+This function returns a pointer to the OPM shadow inside ZSMKit's primary RAM bank.
 The OPM shadow is a 256-byte region of memory which contains the most recent register write for the OPM chip in the requested priority.
 Regardless of whether the priority owns the channel, the shadow is updated with the intended register write, whether or not it was written to the chip in real time.

 Internally, ZSMKit uses the OPM shadow to manage suspension and restoration of channel state.